 The Arm Platform Security Architecture (PSA) is a framework that helps accelerate time-to-market with low-cost, integrated security built from the ground up.
 It outlines common standards for the industry, providing both hardware- and firmware-based security to all devices, at the initial design stage.
 The PSA takes a holistic and scalable approach to ensure alignment across the entire IoT industry.

 The resources here guide you through the three phases of PSA, with key documentation and specifications to help you build a more secure device.
-Our whitepaper provides a comprehensive overview.
+Our video explains what PSA is and the white paper provides a comprehensive overview.